Deposits

 • Includes new sourceHash, from, mint, and isSystemTx attributes.
 API responses contain these as additional fields.

 We select 0x7E because transaction type identifiers are currently allowed to go up to 0x7F.
-Picking a high identifier minimizes the risk that the identifier will be used be claimed by another transaction type on the L1 chain in the future.
+Picking a high identifier minimizes the risk that the identifier will be used by another transaction type on the L1 chain in the future.
 We don't pick 0x7F itself in case it becomes used for a variable-length encoding scheme.

 Source hash computation